masiucd/react-design-patterns/README.md

 - A key cannot be identical to that of a sibling component.
 - A key should not ever change between renders.

+The key should never change, for example if you hade a list with items and each item used the index as its key (_don't use the index as the key!!!_) you could pretty fast spot on some problems, everything works for now but what happened if you remove a existing item from the list.
+The index value will also change and `React` will lose to keep track on what item it should observe.
+Never use the key or any dynamic key that would change.